exler/CILISSA/README.md

 * Python >= 3.7

 ## Installation

-### Install
+### Install from PyPI
 ```bash
 $ pip install cilissa
 ```

 ### Releases

-Binaries for Windows and Linux can be found in [GitHub releases](https://github.com/exler/CILISSA/releases).
+Binaries for Windows and Linux can be found on [GitHub releases](https://github.com/exler/CILISSA/releases).

 ## Usage